IanEarnest/Unity-GUI/README.md

 - GUI Resizing - Change font and scale of GUI
 - GUI Window - Examples using GUI Window
 - OnGUI - Uses of OnGUI and examples
-- Streaming - Level loading using streaming
+- Loading Levels - Level loading using streaming
 - System Info - Information about the user and their system
 - Text 3D - Uses of 3D text and examples